-3 Measuring the argon inclusions in solidified rocks is the basis for determining the age of rocks.
+$^{^3}$ Measuring the argon inclusions in solidified rocks is the basis for determining the age of rocks.
 The potassium-40 isotope constitutes only 0.01% of naturally occurring potassium.
 Its half-time is 1.25 Gyr, making it ideal for geochronology.
 The two decay reactions are

-Yang (1956).
+The connection between the chirality of electrons and that of biomolecules is not immediately evident.
+There are two different ways of establishing a connection between the handedness imposed by the electroweak force and the handedness in the biomolecules.
+One is through the fact that the bremsstrahlung emission from chiral electrons rotating around magnetic field lines is circularly polarized with a sense of polarization that depends on the chirality of the electrons.
+This implies that the sense of polarization from bremsstrahlung is always negative and that this radiation destroys preferentially right-handed amino acids through photolysis.
+This was found by Goldhaber et al. (1957) and McVoy (1957) in back-to-back papers in the Physical Review almost immediately after the influential paper by Lee & Yang (1956).
 If the idea that circularly polarized light can affect the stability and selection of biomolecules is to make any sense, one should be able to discover polarized light in nature.
-Interestingly, star-forming regions of OMC-1 in the Orion constellation have indeed been found to emit right-handed circularly polarized light (Bailey et al. 1998), supporting this basic idea; see Bailey (2001) for a discussion of the astrobiological implications.
+Interestingly, star-forming regions of OMC-1 in the Orion constellation have indeed been found to emit right-handed circularly polarized light (Bailey et al., 1998), supporting this basic idea; see Bailey (2001) for a discussion of the astrobiological implications.
 However, the circular polarization observed by Bailey et al. (1998) occurred at near-infrared wavelengths and is not related to the mechanism of Goldhaber et al. (1957) and McVoy (1957), who considered circularly polarized bremsstrahlung.
 Bailey et al. (1998) argued that the observed circular polarization is caused by Mie scattering of unpolarized light, but this mechanism is unrelated to the weak force.
 It is therefore conceivable that also left-handed circularly polarized light could have been produced in the opposite direction.

 Instead of relying on starlight, there is yet another possibility.
 Muons, like electrons, belong to the group of fermions that tend to have a certain handedness.
 Muons are about 200 times more massive than electrons and can therefore be more effective in producing strongly circularly polarized radiation.
 Muons occur in the cosmic radiation on Earth.
 They are only produced when an energetic cosmic particle hits the Earth's atmosphere and produces a muon shower.
-For this reason, the muons in the cosmic radiation can play a significant role in affecting the chirality of biomolecules (Globus and Blandford 2020).
+For this reason, the muons in the cosmic radiation can play a significant role in affecting the chirality of biomolecules Globus & Blandford (2020).
 Unlike the observed circular polarization from the OMC-1 in the Orion constellation, the sense of circular polarization from this mechanism is connected with the weak force and therefore, just like in the case of bremsstrahlung, only one of the two senses are possible, giving rise to the preferential destruction of right-handed amino acids.

 There is another completely different connection between biomolecules and the weak force.
-Quantum-mechanical calculations have shown that the dissociation energies for D and L molecules are slightly different (Hegstrom 1984; Hegstrom et al. 1980; Mason and Tranter 1984).
+Quantum-mechanical calculations have shown that the dissociation energies for D and L molecules are slightly different (Hegstrom, 1984; Hegstrom et al., 1980; Mason & Tranter, 1984).
 Therefore, the D and L amino acids in a racemic mixture will degrade at different rates, which leads to an excess of L amino acids.

-4.4 Chiral Amino Acids in Meteorites
+4.4 Chiral amino acids in meteorites